 Kong You Liow

-I'm a first year PhD student in Astrophysics.
+I'm a second year PhD student in Astrophysics.
 My project is to understand how young massive clusters (YMCs) form in the galaxy.
 A YMC typically has a cluster mass of more than 10,000 solar masses, a density of more than 10,000 solar masses per cubic parsec, an age of less than 100 million years and a small age spread of a few million years.
 Due to these properties, YMCs are thought to form under extreme conditions.
-Currently, my focus is to investigate the formation of YMCs via the collision of giant gas clouds by varying the initial collisional speed and the initial density of the clouds.
+Currently, my focus is to investigate the formation of YMCs via the collision of giant gas clouds by varying the initial collisional speed and the initial turbulence of the clouds.
 I use PHANTOM (Price et al., 2018), a smoothed particle hydrodynamics code for astrophysics to run my simulations.
-My supervisors are Dr Clare Dobbs and Prof Tim Naylor.
+My supervisors are Prof Clare Dobbs and Prof Tim Naylor.

 - PhD in Astrophysics (2018 - present) University of Exeter